 It is, therefore, urgent to tremendously increase the official financing for renewable energy projects in Africa.
-A low-interest-rate environment can facilitate a major increase of available financing for renewable energy power projects in Africa.
-As we have demonstrated, even a high degree of debt financing would lead to a manageable financial burden provided that this debt is long term (that is, 30 years or longer) and refundable at low interest.
-391 Zero-carbon electrification will propel development, industrialization, and GDP growth, which in turn will guarantee debt amortization.
-In addition, renewable energies have a higher upfront cost than fossil fuels, so their bankability is sensitive to the low cost of financing.
-The use of long-term guarantees should be intensified for the whole gamut of the types of needed guarantees (see Section 4.1.5 for the Lake Turkana case study for the successful use of multiple guarantees), and MDBs/DFIs should lower the hurdle rate.
-392 Concessional finance in today's environment should be facilitated by the low interest rate paid on OECD countries' government bonds.
-393 For instance, in the past decade, European countries have paid, on average, 1% interest on their bonds.
-394 "While median effective interest rates fell
+Fortunately, the low-interest-rate environment can facilitate a major increase of available financing for renewable energy power projects in Africa.
+As we have demonstrated, even a high degree of debt financing would lead to a manageable financial burden.
+The use of long-term guarantees should be intensified for the whole gamut of the types of needed guarantees (see Section 4.1.5 for the Lake Turkana case study for the successful use of multiple guarantees), and MDBs/DFIs should lower the hurdle rate.384 Concessional finance in today's environment should be facilitated by the low interest rate paid on OECD countries' government bonds.385 For instance, in the past decade, European countries have paid, on average, 1% interest on their bonds.386 Low-cost money from donors' countries is, therefore, available and should be passed on to developing countries.